 Regular quality interpolation.

 Smoother, better quality interpolation.
-For bump maps this should be used to get best results.
+Bump maps should use this for best results.

-No interpolation, use only closest pixel for rendering pixel art.
+No interpolation (nearest neighbor).
+Useful for rendering pixel art.

-Will extend the image by repeating pixels on its edges.
+Extend the image by repeating the pixels on its edges.

 Clip to the original image size and set all the exterior pixels values to transparent black.

 RGB color from image.
-If the image has alpha, the color is premultiplied with alpha if the Alpha output is used, and unpremultiplied or straight if the Alpha output is not used.
+If the image has transparency, the color is premultiplied if the Alpha output is used, and unpremultiplied (straight) otherwise.

 Alpha channel from image.